Frank Ross McCoy

 Frank Ross McCoy (October 29, 1874 – June 4, 1954) was a United States Army officer.
 He served in the Philippines, during World War I, and led an American relief mission to Tokyo after the 1923 earthquake.
-He retired from military service in 1938.
+He initially retired from the military in 1938, though was recalled to service in 1941 at the start of World War II, where he served on the Roberts Commission.
 In his civilian career, he was president of the Foreign Policy Association and chairman of the Far Eastern Commission.

 Early life

-McCoy was born in Lewistown, Pennsylvania on October 29, 1874, the son of Margaret Eleanor (Ross) McCoy and Thomas Franklin McCoy. a veteran of the Mexican–American War and American Civil War who attained the rank of brigadier general by brevet.
+McCoy was born in Lewistown, Pennsylvania, on October 29, 1874, the son of Margaret Eleanor (Ross) McCoy and Thomas Franklin McCoy. a veteran of the Mexican–American War and American Civil War who attained the rank of brigadier general by brevet.
 He graduated from Lewistown High School in 1891, then attended the United States Military Academy.
 He graduated in 1897, received his commission as a second lieutenant and was assigned to the 8th Cavalry.

 Military career

-McCoy served on the western front in Cuba, in the Philippines, and in the Santiago campaign.
-In Cuba and in the Philippines, he acted as aide to General Leonard Wood and was for several years aide to President Theodore Roosevelt after his promotion to major general.
+McCoy served on the western front in Cuba, in the Santiago campaign, and in the Philippines.
+He fought at Las Guasimas and was wounded at San Juan.
+McCoy was later awarded two Silver Stars and the Purple Heart for his combat service in Cuba.
+In Cuba and in the Philippines, he acted as aide to General Leonard Wood and was for several years aide to President Theodore Roosevelt.
+During the Philippine–American War, McCoy, then a captain, commanded U.S. troops at the Battle of the Malala River in October 1905, defeating forces of the Sultanate of Buayan and killing its leader, Datu Ali.

+After returning from the Philippines, McCoy began studying at the United States Army War College, graduating in November 1908.
 In 1911, McCoy was appointed a member of the General Staff and, in 1917, became a member of the General Staff of the American Expeditionary Forces in Europe, where he commanded the 165th Infantry Regiment in 1918.
 McCoy wrote Principles of Military Training (1917).

+From August 1918 to March 1920, McCoy served as a temporary brigadier general.
+From August to November 1918, he commanded the 63rd Infantry Brigade, 32nd Division.
 From 1918 to 1919, McCoy was Director of Transportation in the American Expeditionary Force.
 In 1919, he served as chief of staff in the United States military mission to Armenia.
+In December 1922, McCoy received a permanent promotion to brigadier general.
 He led a relief mission to Tokyo after the 1923 earthquake.
-From 1926 to 1929, he commanded the 3rd Infantry Brigade and the 1st Field Artillery Brigade.
-From 1932 to 1933, he served on the Lytton Commission investigating the Japanese military invasion and occupation of Manchuria.
-From 1933 to 1935, McCoy commanded the Seventh Corps Area.
+McCoy was subsequently awarded the Japanese Order of the Rising Sun.